-All pet owners need to know the basics of animal care in order to ensure a healthy life for their pet and themselves.
-One of the common problems owners of small toy breed dogs needs to know about is hypoglycemia.
+All pet owners need to know the basics of animal care in order to ensure a healthy life for their pets and themselves.
+One of the common problems owners of toy breed dogs need to know about is hypoglycemia.

 In dogs, hypoglycemia is especially an issue for toy breeds like the Chihuahua.
 This is because Chihuahuas have been bred to be small, so they have a naturally low body mass.
 The small body mass means that they cannot store sugar properly, there is simply not enough body fat.
 So, a responsible dog owner needs to be aware of the serious risk of hypoglycemia in these small breeds.

 Beyond the natural tendencies to hypoglycemia, there are several, preventable causes.
 The modern dog food diet, like much of the modern diet for people, tends to be high in grains.
 Grains get converted by the body into sugar.
 So, a diet high in grains means the body is working overtime trying to store sugar.
 This leads to the body crashing afterward because of the high sugar levels and greater hunger.
 This creates a vicious cycle where the body is simply unable to regulate a steady level of glucose.
 The ultimate result of this is obesity.